Ready for Contacts?

 Teens & Contact Lenses

-Contact lenses, even if worn for cosmetic reasons, are medical devices that must only be worn under the prescription, direction and supervision of an eye care professional.
+Contact lenses, even if worn for cosmetic reasons, are medical devices that must be prescribed by a doctor.
 Serious eye health problems may occur as a result of sharing contact lenses.

 Airplanes expose the eyes to dry air, which can lead to discomfort with contact lenses.
-Rewetting drops designed for use with contact lenses may help relieve some lens dryness during flight.
+Rewetting drops designed for use with contact lenses, or using contacts that provide moisture may help relieve dryness during flight.

-Swimming and exposure to water in activities such as water skiing and hot tubs increase the risk of ocular infection.
+Swimming and exposure to water can put you at risk of ocular infection.

 Pregnancy can cause visual changes or changes in contact lens tolerance.
 Talk to your eye care professional if you wear contact lenses while pregnant.

-Wearing someone else’s contact lenses can cause damage to your eyes.
+Wearing someone else’s contact lenses can cause infection and potentially damage to your eyes.
 Never wear someone else’s contact lenses.

 Computer use can cause lens dryness, particularly for contact lens wearers.
-Rewetting drops designed for use with contact lenses can help improve comfort.
+Rewetting drops designed for use with contact lenses can help improve comfort, as can contact lenses that provide their own moisture.

 Which Contacts Are Right for You?

-There are several different types of contact lenses with benefits and drawbacks depending on what you need.
+There are several types of contact lenses depending on what you need.
 Some of your choices include:

 Take a look at the types of contact lenses section to learn more about each variety, and talk to your eye care professional about which may be right for you.